-SCF assumed ownership and management of programs located in the Anchorage Native Primary Care Center in 1998.
+SCF assumed ownership and management of programs located in the Anchorage Native Primary Care Center in 1997.
 In January 1999, SCF expanded as it became co-owner and co-manager of the Alaska Native Medical Center, along with the Alaska Native Tribal Health Consortium (a consortium of 15 Alaska Native organizations).
 The Indian Health Service previously operated the programs.
-With this transition, Alaska became the first state in the nation to have all of its health facilities for Native people managed by Native organizations.
+With this transition, Alaska became the first state in the nation to have all of its health facilities for Alaska Native people managed by Alaska Native organizations.

-The Alaska Native Medical Center offers comprehensive medical services and acute, specialty, primary, and behavioral health care to Alaska Native and American Indian people living in Alaska.
-The Anchorage Native Primary Care Center is part of the Alaska Native Medical Center, and is known as an example of whole-system transformation.
-SCF also owns and manages another large primary care center, 13 federally designated community health centers, a community mental health center, and a residential substance use treatment center.
+The Alaska Native Medical Center offers comprehensive medical services and acute, specialty, primary, and behavioral health care for Alaska Native and American Indian people living in Alaska.
+The Anchorage Native Primary Care Center, known as an example of whole-system transformation, is part of the accredited Alaska Native Medical Center.
+SCF also owns and manages another large primary care center, 13 federally designated community health centers, a community mental health center, and a residential substance abuse treatment center.
+While perhaps best known for its primary care services, SCF's customer-owned, relationship-based Nuka System of Care also offers pharmacy, outpatient behavioral health, dental and optometry services, specialized substance abuse treatment, specialized services for youth and Elders, and healing programs such as the Family Wellness Warriors.
+A recipient of the Malcolm Baldrige National Quality Award in 2011 and 2017, SCF is a global leader among health care organizations - recognized for its Nuka System of Care.
+SCF has also partnered with Harvard Medical School Center for Primary Care.

-SCF provides a wide range of health and wellness services to 65,000 Alaska Native and American Indian people.

-While perhaps best known for its primary care services, SCF's customer-owned, relationshipbased Nuka System of Care also offers: pharmacy, outpatient behavioral health, dental and optometry services, substance use treatment, specialized services for youth and Elders, and healing programs such as the Family Wellness Warriors Initiative.
-Recognized for the Nuka System of Care, SCF is a global leader among health care organizations.

-SCF has been selected to receive the Malcolm Baldrige National Quality Award twice in six years, 2011 and 2017.
-SCF has also partnered with Harvard Medical School (HMS) Center for Primary Care.
 The Center studied SCF's Nuka System of Care, and offered leadership training and exchanges between the two organizations.
-HMS participated in SCF's Core Concepts and took part in the Center's InciteHealth initiative, which focuses on health care innovation and primary care redesign.
+HMS participated in SCF's Core Concepts and SCF took part in the Center's InciteHealth initiative, which focuses on health care innovation and primary care redesign.